Let's Talk about Pregnancy and Iron | Week 28-32 bumpdate

 Apple - helps cleanse and purify the organs, regulate blood sugar and improve circulation in your lymphatic system.

 Liquid trace minerals - the soil in which our food grows has become terribly depleted of essential trace minerals over time.
 Therefore, if it’s not in the soil, it’s not in the food.
-As a family, we take these liquid trace minerals which contain 72 naturally occurring ionic trace minerals - the same kind of bioavailable ionic trace minerals that are found in foods!
+As a family, we take these liquid trace minerals which contain 40 ionic trace minerals and other elements - the same kind of bioavailable ionic trace minerals that are found in foods!
 The presence of these trace minerals is essential for the utilisation of vitamins and other nutrients.
 For example, you must have great zinc levels for cholesterol to be converted into sex hormones.
 Studies have suggested that approximately 70 per cent of people living in Western countries are deficient in zinc.
 Zinc, which is not only essential for keeping cholesterol levels in check and producing optimal amounts of sex hormones, is also vital for our immune system, digestion, wound healing and the vitality of our skin.
 Trace minerals also play important roles in circulatory health including decalcification, antioxidant and cleansing functions in the body.
 The heart requires magnesium with every beat and potassium is used to contract the heart muscle - both of which are in this trace mineral blend.

 Instead of using my juicer for this, I've just been blending all the above in a blender and straining the liquid through a nut milk bag.
 It works a treat!
 Plus, clean up is super easy compared to my slow pressed juicer.
 I find celery doesn't juice well in the juicer anyways so this maximises the nutrients I can squeeze out from the pulp in a nut milk bag.